 A business name is an administrative requirement and doesn’t stop others from using the same or a similar name.

-A trade mark, on the other hand, gives you exclusive rights to use, licence, or sell the mark.
+A trade mark, on the other hand, gives you exclusive rights to use, license, or sell the mark.
 You can also prevent others from using it.
 A trade mark doesn’t have to be a name either.
 It could be your logo or picture, a sound, scent, shape (think Toblerone) and many more.

 Not all business names are eligible for trade mark protection, however.
-If your business name describes your businesses goods or services or is a common term in your industry, your application may not be successful.
+If your business name describes your business's goods or services or is a common term in your industry, your application may not be successful.
 Using our TM Headstart service will allow you to have an assessment undertaken by our examination team before you file.

 Do you need a trade mark?

 A trade mark is not compulsory and there are common law protections for those who choose not to register a trade mark.